benjiemc/tcr-pmhc-interface-analysis/README.md

 conda activate tcr-pmhc-interface-analysis
 ```

-Run the test pipeline to be sure everything has installed correctly:
+Run the test pipeline to be sure everything has been installed correctly:

 ```
 make test